senamcancode/whens-the-match/README.md

 This is a simple website that tells you if Arsenal is playing today and at what time.

 How to Use:
-The website will display the date and time of the next Arsenal match, as well as information about whether or not they are playing today.
+The website will display the time of the Arsenal match that day, as well as information about whether or not they are playing today.

 Technologies Used: